 First question: Should you do it yourself or hire a refrigeration person?

-To install it, some mechanical ability is needed.
-For example, you will need to drill new holes in the base of your machine to secure it, obtain the bolts, and use self-tapping screws to secure the evaporator to the tub, attach the thermostat in the tub, attach the thermostat sensor wire up to the back of the liner in the tub, etc.
+To install it, some basic mechanical ability is needed.
+For example, you will need to drill new holes in the steel frame of your machine to secure it, obtain the correct bolts.
+You will need to be able to use self-tapping screws to secure the evaporator to the tub, attach the thermostat in the tub, attach the thermostat sensor wire up to the back of the liner in the tub, etc.

 If you are not comfortable with these, it is best to hire someone locally.
-If you need help finding someone locally to you, please contact us.
-We usually can give you a name of someone that can asssit you locally.
+If you need help finding someone local to you, please contact us.
+We usually can give you the name of someone that can assist you.

-If you live near our shop in FL, you can bring it by and we can install it for you.
+If you live near our shop in SC or FL, you can bring it by and we can install it for you.
 We are not responsible for damage caused to a system during installation.

-The systems come prewired, so no wiring knowledge is needed, the units come ready to plugin.
+The systems come prewired, so no wiring knowledge is needed, the units come ready to plug in and cool.

-Also, if your machine has lights or an electric coin mechanism that needs power, we will provide a hot wire you can use to connect the lights or electric coin mech.
+If your machine has lights or an electric coin mechanism that needs power, we will provide a hot wire you can use to connect the lights or electric coin mechanism.
+But you will need to be able to attached the wires.

 Steps to Install your new cooling system